gluonhq/client-samples/README.md

 ### HelloWorld, HelloFX, HelloFXML and HelloGluon samples

-The following tasks apply to Linux and Mac OS X. See each sample for configuration details.
+The following goals apply to Linux and Mac OS X. See each sample for configuration details.

 To build the native image: